scottfalbo/reading-notes/comp-sci/data-bus.md

 A data bus is a system within a computer consisting of a connector that provides transportation for data.

 A data bus can transfer data to and from the memory of a computer, or in and out of the CPU.
 It can also transfer data between two computers.
-+ The amount of data transferred is bandwidth.
++ The amount of data transferred in a given amount of time is bandwidth.

 There are three types of buses:
 + **Address bus**: Carries memory addresses from the processor to other components.
 Where the data is and/or where it is going.